coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ### Encryption

-Habitat gulp script copies the Sitecore license file from your webroot to the `lib` folder of the devroot.
+The Habitat gulp script copies the Sitecore license file from your webroot to the `lib` folder of the devroot.

-Encrypt your Sitecore license file using this command.
+Encrypt your Sitecore license file using the following command.
 The location of the file may vary.
-Replace `YOUR_ENCRYPTION_KEY` by the one you defined earlier.
+Replace `YOUR_ENCRYPTION_KEY` by the key you defined earlier.

 ```
 secure-file\tools\secure-file -encrypt .\lib\license.xml -secret "YOUR_ENCRYPTION_KEY"